Professional practice

 Stuart is recognised as a Leading Junior for Commercial Dispute Resolution, Civil Fraud and Energy Disputes.
 He is recommended for:

-• his intellect (“Incredibly bright, he thinks things through and has a great tactical brain”; “always thinks ahead”; “excellent”; “always on top of the facts and law”; “exceptionally bright”; “bright and on top of all the factual detail as well as intricate legal points”; “sharp”; “an ability to marshal large amounts of detail very quickly and effectively”; “Stuart is extremely bright.
-He is very thorough and gets to the heart of the issues”);
+• His intellect (“Incredibly bright, he thinks things through and has a great tactical brain”; “always thinks ahead”; “excellent”; “always on top of the facts and law”; “exceptionally bright”; “bright and on top of all the factual detail as well as intricate legal points”; “sharp”; “an ability to marshal large amounts of detail very quickly and effectively”; “Stuart is extremely bright.
+He is very thorough and gets to the heart of the issues”).

-• his work ethic (“a detail drive and responsive barrister”; “incredibly hard working, very thorough”; “always goes the extra mile”; “hardworking”; “a great work ethic”; “He is highly accessible, extremely responsive and very hard-working”);
+• His work ethic (“a detail drive and responsive barrister”; “incredibly hard working, very thorough”; “always goes the extra mile”; “hardworking”; “a great work ethic”; “He is highly accessible, extremely responsive and very hard-working”).

-• his written and oral advocacy (“his written advocacy is clear and well thought-out.
+• His written and oral advocacy (“his written advocacy is clear and well thought-out.
 His oral advocacy is also very impressive”; “An excellent and highly persuasive advocate”; “the quality of his written documents is excellent”; “Thorough and faultless written work with a nice style.
 A confident and calm advocate who is very well prepared and who gets the judge on side”; “very thorough and is a confident advocate.
 Has the answers at his fingertips”).

-Stuart’s offshore litigation practice is focused on the Caribbean.
-He was admitted as a barrister of the Eastern Caribbean Supreme Court (Territory of the Virgin Islands) in March 2022 and spent 4 months on secondment with a leading BVI law firm from April to July 2022.
-He appears regularly in the Commercial Division of the BVI High Court on a range of matters, usually unled, and has significant recent experience before the Eastern Caribbean Court of Appeal.
+• Offshore litigation in the Caribbean: Stuart was admitted as a barrister of the Eastern Caribbean Supreme Court (Territory of the Virgin Islands) in March 2022 and spent 4 months on secondment with a leading BVI law firm from April to July 2022.
+He appears regularly in the Commercial Division of the BVI High Court on a range of matters, usually unled, and has substantial experience in other Caribbean jurisdictions, including the Cayman Islands and Nevis.

 What Others Say